aptivate/inaspmaterials/src/Network_Management/Unit_11_Technical_Measures/Unit_11_Presentation_01_Web_Caching_With_Squid.rst

 	All requests are routed into pool 1.

-We should see an initial high speed burst for 1-2 seconds, and then the download should slow down to 32 kilobytes per second (K/s).
+We should see an initial high speed burst for 1-2 seconds, and then the download should slow down to 32 kiloBytes per second (kBps).

-If more users download at the same time, they will share bandwidth equally between them (16 K/s each).
+If more users download at the same time, they will share bandwidth equally between them (kBps each).

 More advanced configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~